jessmartin/writings/remarkable-review/The End of Paper.md

 You can only do three things with reMarkable: write, read (and annotate) a PDF, or read (and annotate) an eBook.
 That's it.

 There's no email.
 No web browser.
 No social features.
 No notifications.
-You can sync your writings, PDFs, and eBooks to the cloud via WiFi, if you choose.
+You can write or you can read.
 There's not even a clock.

-Some reviewers complained about reMarkable's price tag given it can _only_ be used for writing and reading.
+[Some]() [reviewers]() complained about reMarkable's price tag given it can _only_ be used for writing and reading.
 They are entirely missing the point.
-In a world of sub-hundred dollar tablets that run every app under the sun, reMarkable's focused feature set sets it apart.
+In a world of sub-hundred dollar tablets that run every app under the sun, reMarkable's focus sets it apart.

-Paradoxically, I'm perfectly willing to pay more for a device that does less.
+Paradoxically, I'm perfectly willing to pay _more_ for a device that does less.
 Rather than getting pounded into the ground by the incessant notifications of the digital domain, reMarkable provides a serene focus on the few things that actually matter, while still giving me the advantages of digital content.

 ### It feels built-to-last

 I took my paper notebooks everywhere.
 They got lugged around in a stack of books, tossed onto tables, unceremoniously buried in backpacks.
 They got littered with crumbs as I scrawled an idea over lunch, and spilled on by careless children.
-Unlike fragile paper, reMarkable's metal case, fabric folio, and light weight feel up to the challenges of everyday life.
+To replace paper, the reMarkable must match or exceed that durability.
+I'm happy to report that reMarkable's metal case, fabric folio, and light weight feel up to the challenges of everyday life.

 Moleskines were a delight to carry and use, a beautiful marriage of form and function. reMarkable evokes that sense of an objet d'art with clean lines, easy textures, and cool metal.

-I expect to be carrying reMarkable everywhere with me for the next decade.
+I expect to be carrying reMarkable everywhere for the next decade.

 ## What's next?